Skip Navigation

 Ashton Byrum, Director of the OU School of Musical Theatre

-Following a long acting career in New York and around the world, Professor Byrum earned his MFA in Directing with an emphasis in Musical Theatre from the University of Cincinnati College-Conservatory of Music (CCM) in 2010.
-He then went on to coordinate the Musical Theatre Performance program and serve as Associate Chair and Academic Director for the Theatre Department at Columbia College Chicago.
+Following a long acting career in New York and around the world, Professor Byrum earned his MFA in Directing with an emphasis in Musical Theatre from the University of Cincinnati College-Conservatory of Music (CCM).
+He went on to coordinate the Musical Theatre Performance program and serve as Associate Chair and Academic Director for the Theatre Department at Columbia College Chicago.
 He joined the University of Oklahoma as Director of the Weitzenhoffer School of Musical Theatre in 2018.
-He’s had the privilege of working with students that have gone on to Broadway, National Tours, Regional and stock theatres all over the country.
+He has many former students working on Broadway, National & International Tours, and regional theatres all over the United States.

-His directing work includes Hello, Dolly!, Disney's Beauty and the Beast and How To Succeed in Business Without Really Trying at The Little Theatre on the Square, [title of show] and The Marvelous Wonderettes at Open Door Theatre in Chicago, Bye Bye Birdie and Annie Get Your Gun for the Wilmette Starlight Theatre; Anything Goes, Orpheus Descending, Urinetown and Godspell at CCM, and Rent, Victor/Victoria, Oklahoma!, Once On This Island, and Sweet Charity at Columbia College Chicago.
-Most recently, he directed one of the first collegiate productions of Natasha, Pierre & The Great Comet of 1812 at the University of Oklahoma.
-Other OU credits include Legally Blonde and Songs for a New World.
-Professor Byrum earned his undergraduate degree in Musical Theatre from Catawba College in Salisbury, NC.
+As a director, his work has been seen at Theatre Aspen, The Little Theatre on the Square, Open Door Theatre in Chicago, Wilmette Starlight Theatre, CCM, and Columbia College Chicago.
+He directed one of the first regional productions of Natasha, Pierre & The Great Comet of 1812 at the University of Oklahoma.
+Other OU credits include Legally Blonde, Songs for a New World, and our recent multimedia production of Rent.
+He created the OU Musical Theatre Freshmen Showcase and our innovative Downtown Series.
+Professor Byrum earned his undergraduate degree in Musical Theatre from Catawba College.
 Originally from Winston-Salem, NC, he and his wife Gina, and their son, Dylan, moved to Norman from Oak Park, IL.

 Contact Ashton Byrum: abyrum@ou.edu